nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 Validators can use a simple strategy:

+1. For block height `n` a validator checks `n % VALIDAROR_COUNT`.
-1. If `INDEX == n % VALIDATOR_COUNT`, which means the validator itself is the attester for block `n`, the validator wait for `BLOCK_INTERVAL` seconds then attests a new block with difficulty set to `2`.
+2. If `INDEX == n % VALIDATOR_COUNT`, which means the validator is in it's turn to attests block `n`.
+The validator should wait for `BLOCK_INTERVAL` seconds then attests the block `n` with difficulty set to `2`.
-2. If `INDEX != n % VALIDATOR_COUNT` which means the validator is not the attester for block `n`, the validator should wait for `BLOCK_INTERVAL + rand(VALIDATOR_COUNT) * 0.5` seconds, and if there are no new block produced, the validator should attest a new block with difficulty set to `1`.
+3. If `INDEX != n % VALIDATOR_COUNT`, which means the validator is not in it's turn to attests block `n`.
+The validator should wait for `BLOCK_INTERVAL + rand(VALIDATOR_COUNT) * 0.5` seconds to wait for another attester to produce a new block.
+If there are no new block produced during the time, the validator should attest a new block with difficulty set to `1`.
-3. If the validator is the attester of the last block, wait for `ATTEST_INTERVAL` blocks then continue this strategy.
+4. If the validator is the attester of the last block, wait for `ATTEST_INTERVAL` blocks then continue this strategy.

 Notice the difficulty set to `2` when an in-turn attester produces a block and set to `1` when a not in-turn attester produces a block.
 This makes the in-turn attester's block total difficulty higher than the not in-turn attester's block; once two validators attest at the same height due to the network error, the other nodes still chooses the higher total difficulty block as the main chain.